vmactions/netbsd-vm/README.md

 ...
 ```

-All the supported releases are here: NetBSD  9.0, 9.1, 9.2, 9.3 [See all here](conf)
+All the supported releases are here: NetBSD  9.0, 9.1, 9.2, 9.3, test.releases [See all here](conf)

 # Under the hood